VisBlank/ipsum/README.md

 ```

 In directory [levels](levels) you can find preprocessed raw IP lists based on number of blacklist occurrences (e.g. [levels/3.txt](levels/3.txt) holds IP addresses that can be found on 3 or more blacklists).

+**Important:** If you are planning to use `git` to get the content of this repository do it like `git clone --depth 1 https://github.com/stamparm/ipsum.git`

 Wall of shame (2017-04-18)
 ----